Performance Estimation for Smooth and Strongly Convex Sets: Separating Hyperplane Algorithms as an SDP

-In the remainder of this paper, we provide four applications of our interpolation theorems.
+In the remainder of this paper, we provide three applications of our interpolation theorems.
 In this section, we consider a family of simple algorithms computing an element of a convex set by iteratively using a separating hyperplane oracle.
-Our interpolation theorems allow us to quantify the worst-case stopping time of such a method over any smooth and/or strongly convex set with a Slater point via semidefinite programming.
-Motivated from and confirming resulting numerics, we identify a simple minimax optimal separating hyperplane algorithm.
+Our interpolation theorems allow us to quantify the worst-case stopping time of such a method over any smooth and/or strongly convex set with an interior point via semidefinite programming.
+Motivated by and confirming our numerical results, we identify a simple minimax optimal separating hyperplane algorithm.